awsdocs/aws-cost-management-user-guide/doc_source/advanced.md

 Any charges that AWS charges you for a support plan\.
 When you purchase a support plan from AWS, you pay a monthly charge in exchange for service support\.
 The monthly charges can result in spikes on the first day of every month, when AWS charges your account\.

 **Other subscription costs**
 Other applicable subscription costs that are not covered by the other data categories\.
-These costs can include data such as AWS training fees, AWS competency fees, out\-of\-cycle charges such as registering a domain with Amazon Route 53, and more\.
+These costs can include data such as AWS training fees, AWS competency fees, out\-of\-cycle charges such as registering a domain with Route 53, and more\.

-You can exclude these data types from your chart using the following procedure:
+You can exclude these data types from your chart using the following procedure\.

 **To exclude data from your chart**